Organic Farming in India Rural Economy

 Rate this page:

 The role of Organic Farming in India Rural Economy can be leveraged to mitigate the ever-increasing problem of food security in India.
 With rapid industrialization of rural states of India, there has been a crunch for farmland.
 Further, with the exponential population growth of India, the need for food sufficiency has become the need of the hour.
 Furthermore, the overuse of plant growth inhibitor, pesticides and fertilizers for faster growth of agricultural produce is detrimental to human health and the environment as a whole.
 The proposition of Organic Farming in India Rural Economy holds good, as an alternative to arrest this problem.
 The introduction of the process of Organic Farming in India Rural Economy is a very new concept.
+The huge furor over the overuse of harmful pesticides and fertilizers to increase agricultural out put has in fact catalyzed the entry of Organic Farming in India Rural Economy.
+The process of organic farming involves using of naturally occurring and decomposable matter for growth and disease resistance of different crops.
+The concept of organic farming in India dates back to 10,000 years and it finds its reference in many Indian historical books.

 Agriculture was the main source of livelihood in India and the use of naturally occurring matters for increased productivity, disease resistance and pest control was always in use, since time in memorial.
 The use of oil cakes, cow dungs, neem leaves, etc. is still practiced in India to ward of pests and used as preservatives.
 The use of chemical fertilizer for increased productivity started from late 1850s.
 In India, the first use of chemical fertilizer for increased agriculture productivity started from 1906.